Owning Stuff

 We acquire things, small luxuries, hoping they’ll bring joy, comfort, and maybe even status.
 Visitors might be impressed by the Critique of Pure Reason on my shelves (Woody Allen opens it randomly and puts it on the arm of the chair in Manhattan to impress his guests).

 But ultimately, our attachment to them is a burden.
 I wanted her to feel the relief I felt in letting go of the books.
-For her, there was no relief, just sadness and decision fatigue from choosing what to discard when she wanted to keep everything.
+For her, there was no relief, just sadness and decision fatigue from choosing what to discard and what to keep when all she really wanted was to keep everything.

 My first thought was, what does it matter?
 She collected them over a lifetime and now, ill and near the end of life, she can’t drink those wines anyway.
 What value do these things really have?

-Her fear of theft is costing her the freedom to get help and stay in her own home.
+Her fear of theft is costing her the freedom to get help.
 These supposedly valuable possessions are constraining her, and limiting her choices.

 She no longer determines what happens to the things.
 She has let the things determine what happens to her.
 I struggle to understand this trade, but I still have 30 years before I’m her age.
 Maybe I’ll see it differently then.

 As I sit here, no longer young but not yet old, I’m taking notes on how to be a happy and successful old person.
 I’m considering what things I have not used in a long time that should be donated or trashed.
 I wonder why I haven’t gotten rid of my ice climbing equipment, last used 20 years ago.
-For a long time, it held value in my mind.
-Now, it doesn’t even have that.
 The technology has advanced, and if I were to start ice climbing again, I would want all new gear.

 And yet there it sits, occupying space in my home and my mind.